Chvxt3r/Certification_Notes/htb/AI_Red_Team/datasets.md

 ### Recall
 - Measures the models ability to identify all positive instances.
-** Computed as `true positives / (true positives + false negatives).
+** Computed as `true positives / (true positives + false negatives)`.
 ** High recall reduces risk of missing critical cases

 ### F1-score
 - harmonic mean of precision and recall.
 Higher score indicates balance of precision and recall.
-** Computed as `2 * (precision * recall) / (precision + recall).
+** Computed as `2 * (precision * recall) / (precision + recall)`.
 ** Useful for tasks involving class imbalance.

 ### Additional Considerations
-- Specificity: Measures how effectively the model identifies negatives
+- `Specificity`: Measures how effectively the model identifies negatives
-- AUC: Indicates the model's discriminative capability at various thresholds
+- `AUC`: Indicates the model's discriminative capability at various thresholds
-- Matthews Correlation Coefficient: Usefule for highly imbalanced datasets.
+- `Matthews Correlation Coefficient`: Usefule for highly imbalanced datasets.
-- Confusion Matrix: Summarizes predicitons versus true labels, offering a comprehensive view of performance.
+- `Confusion Matrix`: Summarizes predicitons versus true labels, offering a comprehensive view of performance.

 ### Contextualizing the Metrics
 * Are these metrics consistent across the data?